Troubleshooting Incoming SAML SSO

 Solution

-While Deep linking can be used with an IdP initiated SSO, it requires the use of a relay state set up by the client in order to retain the deep linked page when a user logs in through a deep link.
-As well Switching to using SP Initiated over IdP initiated would eliminate this need and is generally the recommended approach.
+While Deep Linking can be used with an IdP initiated SSO, it requires the use of a relay state set up by the client.
+This is required to retain the deep linked page when a User logs in through a Deep Link.
+Switching to using SP Initiated over IdP Initiated is recommended to eliminate this requirement.

 SAML SSO Support